 |Transcript||Submit one official transcript from each college or university attended.
 Beginning with the Spring 2018 semester, we will accept copies of official transcripts.
 GPA of 3.0 (4.0 scale) in the last 60 credit hours of work leading to the bachelor's degree is preferred.
 An official transcript will have to be submitted prior to registration.|

 |Statement of Purpose||A 500-word statement of purpose for pursuing graduate studies in mass communication at Texas State University-San Marcos.
 The statement should include the applicant's academic and professional goals and address how the curriculum will meet their goals.|

 |Letters of Recommendation||Two letters of recommendation from individuals competent to assess the applicant's capacity to pursue graduate education in mass communication.
 In case the applicant is changing the major area, at least one of the two letters must be from a professor in the student's previous major.
 If the applicant is transferring from another institution, at least one of the two letters must be from a professor in the student's previous institution.
 Enter the names and email addresses of those providing recommendations.|

 |Resume||A current resume with information on educational background, work experience, and extracurricular activities.|

 |TOEFL Scores (International Students Only)||International students have to submit TOEFL scores in addition to the above documents.
 A preferred score of 100 on the internet based TOEFL (with preferred section scores of 26/reading, 26/listening, 26/speaking, and 23/writing), or 6.5 IELTS overall band score for international students.|

-Admission Policy: Students who do not have preferred GPA or GRE scores may be admitted conditionally and must fulfill specific GPA and/or course requirements.
+Admission Policy: Students who do not have preferred GPA may be admitted conditionally and must fulfill specific GPA and/or course requirements.

 Information regarding admission to the Mass Communication M.A. program can be found on the Graduate College website.